The traditions and culture in Germany are about as storied and rich as its terrain.

-What do I do in Cochem?
+What Do I Do In Cochem?

 Cochem is a diverse town that is deserving of more than just a tourist attraction.
 The seat of Cochem-Zell district may be famous for its picturesque views and wine, but it is also a keen fishing area.

 With Barbara Kemp, Carl-Fritz Nicolay and Ernst Heimes, Cochem linked to the town, it has a rich influence in arts and culture with the Cochem Railway Station an important part of architectural history.

 Some activities include a visit to the Cochem Castle.
 Take a 30 minute tour with The Mosel-Wein-Express, it is a great way to see the town.
 If you are in Cochem in Easter visit the Easter Market.
 Mid June is Moselle Wine Week and during November to December, visit the Christmas market.

 Rooms and accommodation in Cochem can be from as little as twenty euros.
 For apartments and luxury settlements for hire, you could pay up to one hundred euros.
 The Hotel Panorama and Kessler Meyer can cost up to €150 for luxury saunas, restaurants, access to wines and BBQ terraces.

 The golf course is also popular with its clubhouse and 18 holes as is its proximity to the Nurburgring.
 Car racing enthusiasts will enjoy the greens of one of the most iconic racing circuits in the world as the Nurburgring is just about 40 minutes away from Cochem..

 Of course the castles, bike trails and tours are of prominence in the region with plenty to see from the Seselbahn and Pinnerkreuz Mountain.
 This offers the best access to the Schloss Reichsburg and nearby is the Senfmuhle, the historical mustard mill.

+What Should I Eat In Cochem?
 There are many restaurants, bistros, cafes and pubs which offer traditional regional cuisine.
 The general gist of cuisine in the area is wine based meals with salads and dressings a particular favorite.

 The presence of various gourmet meals and restaurants is reflective of its status as a tourist destination.
 You can get a decent meal for around US eleven to thirty dollars.
 If you love desserts you should try Bienenstich or Bee sting cake.

+Do They Make Wine In Cochem?
 Cochem is world famous for its wine.
 The Moselle is one of the richest wine production lines with both French and Luxembourg wine products of the valley and its vineyards.
 Wines from the area include Riesling, Elbling, Muller-Thurgau and many others.